Coed y Cerrig National Nature Reserve, near Abergavenny

 Small picnic site with a waterfall walk downstream

-This car park and small picnic area is in a picturesque location next to a 19th century stone bridge.
-It is a bit off the beaten track, but makes a great starting point for exploring the woodlands and waterfalls of the Nedd Fechan valley.
+It is reached via a narrow road and is a bit off the beaten track but it makes a great starting point for exploring the woodlands and waterfalls of the Cwm Nedd Fechan valley.

 The entrance to a fairy kingdom is reputed to be somewhere along the Elidir Trail but you are more likely to spot wildlife on your visit - keep a look out for the dipper bird (a small dark bird with a white breast that walks underwater).

-You can also follow the Elidir Trail upstream from the village of Pontneddfechan
+You can also follow the trail upstream from the village of Pontneddfechan.

 Pont Melin-fach is four miles north east of Glynneath off the B4242.